graphops/docs/docs/launchpad/supported-namespaces.md

 - Evolve the Launchpad stack to meet the evolving operational needs of these applications
 - Offer support for operators experiencing challenges with these namespaces

 This strategy is rooted in GraphOps' active usage of these namespaces and the applications within them.
+For more details on how a new application makes it from a `canary` release all the way to a `stable` launchpad-namespace please check out our [`release-channels`](release-channels.md) guide

 We welcome third-party contributors to add support for additional namespaces and applications.